marcociano/MAG_News_Verification/README.md

 <p>You are not allowed to use our browser for legitimate, illegal or unauthorized purposes, including, but not limited to, violating any intellectual property or privacy laws. </p>
 <br>

-<h3>How to use MAG browser properly:</h3> <br>
+<h3>How to use MAG browser properly:</h3>
-<p>*Enter in the address bar the URL of the page you want to view.
+<p> 1.
+Enter in the address bar the URL of the page you want to view.
-1. Press enter to search or click on the search button.<br>
+2. Press enter to search or click on the search button.<br>
-2. Once you get the page view click on the "Scraping page" button.<br>
+3. Once you get the page view click on the "Scraping page" button.<br>
-3. Next, press the News Detection button to start the server. <br>
+4. Next, press the News Detection button to start the server. <br>
-4. Display the results obtained. <br>
+5. Display the results obtained. <br>
-5. If you wish to have a summary of the analysis click on "View summary.From here you will have the ability to report that a crime is behind a news story via the "Report" button, and you can also download the report with the "Save information" button."<br> </p>
+6. If you wish to have a summary of the analysis click on "View summary.From here you will have the ability to report that a crime is behind a news story via the "Report" button, and you can also download the report with the "Save information" button."<br> </p>

 ## Prerequisites